 *All authors must sign the cover letter.

-The Journal of the Pediatric Infectious Diseases Society, JPIDS, is enthusiastic about publishing case reports based on the cases presented at Pediatric Fellows’ Day.
-As with all submissions to JPIDS, the Fellows’ Day case presentations will undergo external review and discussion by the Associate Editors.
+The Journal of the Pediatric Infectious Diseases Society, JPIDS, will consider submissions based on the cases presented at Pediatric Fellows’ Day that illustrate a unique aspect of a disease, presentation, or condition.
+As with all submissions to JPIDS, the Fellows’ Day case presentations may undergo external review and discussion by the Associate Editors.
 Publication is not guaranteed.
+Cases should not be submitted to JPIDS prior to Fellow’s Day.
 Additional instructions regarding submission to JPIDS will be provided to those whose cases are selected for presentation at Pediatric Fellows’ Day.

 Each submitted case should include images that illustrate important teaching points related to pediatric infectious diseases.
 We are looking for cases that illustrate an unusual presentation of a common disease, as well as those that highlight a common presentation of a rare disease.
 Cases that highlight the infectious complication of an immune deficiency will also be considered.